 There are hundreds of different sorts of eye problems, and any of them might cause vision to deteriorate.
-If you’re experiencing this, then you’ve probably thought about laser eye surgery in Orange County Ca. What eye ailments might a person have that would make them a poor choice for procedures like LASIK, though?
+If you’re experiencing this, then you’ve probably thought about corrective eye surgery.
+What eye ailments might a person have that would make them a poor choice for procedures like LASIK, though?
 We will address that question in this article.

 There are a great many possible eye problems that a person might have where LASIK would probably not be beneficial.
 First on the list would be keratoconus, which is thinning of the cornea which results in progressively worsening vision.
 It’s hereditary, and if you know you have it in your family, you should be very careful about any elective eye surgery.
 There’s also herpes simplex which affects the eye area, uveitis, and keratitis.
 A person suffering from any of these might exacerbate the problem through a laser corrective procedure.
 Those with perpetually dry eyes are not good candidates, nor are those who have sustained eye injuries.
 Remember that LASIK is most often beneficial to someone who has farsightedness or nearsightedness.
 It should not be considered a cure-all for every eye problem.